KOALAaufPILLEN/KoalaSleep/README.md

 ### Archivment Booster

 - Choose Your Game: You can search for any game in your libary and see how much archivments you have (example 12/40).
-- Choose the archivment: After selecting a game, you see first all unlocked archivments then all unlocked archivments with the text and picture that it contains.
+- Archivment Overview: After selecting a game, you see first all unlocked archivments then all unlocked archivments with the text and picture that it contains
--
+- Unlock the Archivment: Choose the Archivment you want to unlock, some serversides Archivments are not possible to unlock

 ## Support and Feedback